 This is a major issue of our time.
 Our parents, our children, and our future selves will judge us on the quality of our response.

 COVID in the House of Old honours and informs.
 Seven storytelling chairs present powerful narratives of grief, frustration, care and love.
 We take a deep dive into the topic with our podcast series and extend the project’s reach with educational materials.
 Our traveling exhibit is available for public shows.

 Elegy for Long Term Care Homes 2020 – 2021

 This is an audio-visual representation of lives lost to COVID-19 in BC and Ontario long-term care homes, March 2020-October 2021.
 Each dot and accompanying musical note mark a resident death – green for BC and orange for Ontario.

 Elegy provides an opportunity to experience, reflect and mourn.

-This project has been made possible by a Jack and Doris Shadbolt Fellowship in the Humanities from Simon Fraser University.
+This project was made possible by a generous Jack and Doris Shadbolt Fellowship in the Humanities from Simon Fraser University.